IBMStreams/streamsx.speech2text/applications/S2TPerformanceTests/README.md

 	numAudioFiles : <5> - Number of .raw files to be processed from the provided directory. audioDirectory : <audio> - Location of the audio to be processed.

+## Recommended Audio
+For sample audio, you can use the RAW audio files included in the RAWWatsonS2T sample application in the Speech2Text toolkit as a starting point.
+However, to get accurate results you should use audio that is representative of the audio you need to process.
+For good benchmark timings, you should also try to have audio files of short length (~2% of total expected test time).
+This will make sure that the test doesn't finish with 1 / X engines completing the processing of one long audio file.

 ## Results Analysis
 There will be two output files for each test:
 	* <test-name>_Performance.txt - This will contain the processing time for each file, as well as the real-time factor for processing that file.